-Retail bookstores not only in Perth and Western Australia, but across the globe, have experienced challenging market conditions over recent years with changes in technology, increasing international competition and the GFC all playing their part.
+Retail bookstores not only in Australia, but across the globe, have experienced challenging market conditions over recent years with changes in technology, increasing international competition and the GFC all playing their part.
 These conditions have led to what is now a sustained reduction in revenue for bookstore retailers.

 In this article we’ll address the bookstore business valuation, particularly at the Perth demographic.

 Bookstores can be categorized into three types:

 - Chain stores like Dymocks and the recently restructured online Angus and Robertson